vulcanize/stack-orchestrator/README.md

 ### Utilizing Multiple `docker-compose-*` Files Together

 The docker-compose files found in `docker/local` and `docker/latest` are meant to be stand-alone files.
-You can pass in as many files as you want to the [`wrapper.sh`](http://wrapper.sh) script.
+You can pass in as many files as you want to the `wrapper.sh` script.
 A few notes on this:

 - This lets you build as many services as you want and mix and match `local` and `latest` services.
 - Be careful that you don’t spin up the `local` and `latest` service at the same time.
   - For example, if you attempt to build pass `docker/local/docker-compose-db.yml` and `docker/latest/docker-compose-db.yml` at the same time you will run into an error.
 They both try to expose the same ports and share the same service name.

-## Building Locally

-To build the application locally, do the following:

-1. Update the `config.sh` file with the correct local paths to the specified repositories.

-2.  `cd helper-scripts/`.

-3. Utilize the `./wrapper.sh` to start the application.
-An example start-up command might look like the following:

-    ```bash
-    VULCANIZE_REPO_BASE_DIR=/path-to-vulcanize-repos ./wrapper.sh \
-      -e remote \
-      -d ../docker/local/docker-compose-db.yml \
-      -d ../docker/local/docker-compose-go-ethereum.yml \
-      -d ../docker/local/docker-compose-prometheus-grafana.yml \
-      -d ../docker/latest/docker-compose-lighthouse.yml \
-      -u abdul \
-      -n alabaster.vdb.to \
-      -v remove \
-      -p ../config.sh

-    ```

-4. When you want to clean up your local environment, hit `ctrl + c`.
-The bash script will remove all containers and any volumes created (if you specify `-v remove`).

 ## Utilizing CI/CD

-If you want to utilize `foundry-test` within your CI/CD, you will do it as follows:
+If you want to utilize `stack-orchestrator` within your CI/CD, you will do it as follows:

 1. Create a `Dockerfile` within your repository.
 This Dockerfile should start you application.
-2. Create a `docker-compose` file for `local` and `latest` within the `docker/` directory in `foundry-test`.
+2. Create a `docker-compose` file for `local` and `latest` within the `docker/` directory in `stack-orchestrator`.
 3. Create a Github Action that is triggered by `pull_request` and `workflow_dispatch`.
     1. You must merge this file into `master/main` before being able to use it. `workflow_dispatch` will not work unless it is in `master/main` first.
 This is a design fault.